 Ways to Make Money as a Kid

 Once upon a time, the only option to earn money as a child was a dead-end job or other options that paid very little.
-Today, there are countless ways to make money children and teens can pursue that pay well.
+Today, there are countless jobs for teens, and younger children, that pay well.

 Similar to adults, all that’s needed is time and a willingness to work.
 With a good work ethic, the possibilities to earn income as a child are endless.
 Below are 11 of the best ways to make money as a kid so they can begin to earn their own money.